 There is an additional $10 charge for the train museum which you can pay in advance or at the museum, which is located in the last house on the tour.
 The Toy Train Museum at Holmes Hall will close at 9:00 pm on Saturday (although the house will still be open for the tour.)
-If you have tickets for Saturday tours leaving Calvary Church after 6:30 pm, the Toy Train Museum will be closed before your group arrives at Holmes Hall.
+If you have tickets for Saturday tours leaving Calvary Church after 6:00 pm or the Dinner Tour, the Toy Train Museum will be closed before your group arrives at Holmes Hall.
 Plan ahead and make sure you visit the trains before your tour.
 Allow at least one hour or more to see the trains and arrive at Calvary Church in time for your tour.

 7. Is the tour suitable for children?

-The tour is not especially well suited for younger children (under 12) although obviously you know your children and what they would in enjoy.
-The tour involves a fair amount of walking outside on guided tours with other groups of adults which in our experience isn’t flexible enough for younger children.
-This year we are pleased to announce that the Allegheny YMCA is offering a breakfast with Santa (for a small fee) and free childcare the day of the tour.
-More information about this option can be found here.
+The tour is not especially well suited for younger children (under 12) although obviously you know your children and what they would enjoy.
+The tour involves a fair amount of walking outside on guided tours with other groups of adults, which in our experience, isn’t flexible enough for younger children.
 It is possible to purchase just Train Museum tickets as well.

 8. How long does the tour take?

 You should allow about 3 hours for the tour.
 The houses on the tour are spread over three blocks.
 You will be walking the entire time.
-This does not include the optional Toy Train Museum or the Holiday Gift Shop at the end of the tour.
+This does not include the optional Toy Train Museum at the end of the tour.

 9. Can I take photos?